Community Development

 Income-generating projects, such as honey production, sewing groups and chicken farming projects, are providing an alternative to dependence on park resources.

 With revived fish stocks, the legal fishing camps have become a major financial benefit to communities, as fishermen are able to access protected commercial fishing grounds.
 As a result, many are beginning to see the direct benefits of sustainable utilisation, not only in improved catches, but also through the support of rangers who protect their fisheries from illegal operators.
-The two fishing camps inside the park average between 36 and 40 tonnes of harvest each month, generating income that is three to four times higher than the unregulated fishing camps.
+The two fishing camps inside the park average between 36 and 40 tonnes of harvest each month, generating income that is three to four times higher than that of unregulated fishing camps.

+To refine monitoring and promote responsible harvesting, a receipt system has been implemented, requiring fishers to document both their sales and catches.
 The “Fish to Fork” is a pilot scheme in King’s Camp, a fishing community residing within the park.
 The project’s objective is to see better, more equitable, returns for the local fishing community and once realised, to expand to fishing camps outside of the park.